 THE LOCAL ROUTES

-You can check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.
+For a dedicated disc golf store inside Oslo city with local experts, both Korvald and Runsjø said that Guru Disc Golf is the place to go.
+You can also check out more of the area's disc golf equipment retailers in the UDisc app's disc golf shop directory (see how to do that here) or on our Stores website.

 EAT, DRINK, SIGHTSEE

-Three Sights to See: In no particular order, here are three things to do off the course in Stockholm.
+Three Sights to See: In no particular order, here are three things to do off the course in Oslo.

 Note: When creating our Top 10 Cities — USA list, we were lucky that the data simply worked out to feature cities from 10 different states.
 But we liked how this gave us a chance to give readers glimpses not only of different types of disc golf but slightly different cultures in each article.
 In order to keep that variety in this series, Top 5 Disc Golf Cities — International only considered the top city from each country, meaning that no country is featured more than once on this list.